What are Partial Dentures?

 Types of Denture Adhesives

-There are many different types of denture adhesives, including creams, powders,and strips.
-Creams are the popular type of adhesive, giving a strong hold that lasts all day.
-Powders are similar to creams and give a comfortable hold up to 12 hours.
+There are many different types of denture adhesives, including creams, powders, and strips.
+Creams are a popular type of adhesive, giving a strong hold that lasts all day.
+Powders are similar to creams and give a comfortable hold for up to 12 hours.
 Strips are quick and easy to apply, and comfortably hold dentures in place.

 The Denture Process

-Final fitting of the dentures includes trying it out and seeing if there are any flaws or imperfections.
+The final fitting of the dentures includes trying them out and seeing if there are any flaws or imperfections.
 Your Red Deer dentist will adjust them where necessary, to ensure the perfect fit.

 Caring for Dentures